 Tackling poverty on our doorstep

-Initially, we started as a small group of brothers and sisters from East London, mainly from Newham, Waltham Forest and Hackney.
-However, our team has now expanded to various boroughs within the inner London area.
+Subulus Salaam began as a small group of brothers and sisters from East London, primarily serving the boroughs of Newham, Waltham Forest, and Hackney.
+Today, our Muslim charity has expanded across multiple inner London boroughs, supported by a growing network of volunteers and donors.

 Zakat, the third pillar of Islam